H-Konrad/adventureworks-analysis/README.md

 ## Key findings

-The analysis indicate that the decline in revenue was primarily driven by:
+The analysis indicates that the decline in revenue was primarily driven by:
 - A decrease in the units sold for key revenue drivers, Mountain Bikes and Road Bikes.
 - A large increase in the new customer base but a 71% decrease in revenue per new customer.
 - A large increase in sales of lower-value product categories, particularly Accessories and Clothing.

-Overall, the decline is driven by what customers purchased.
+Overall, the revenue decline appears to be driven by a shift in purchasing behaviour towards lower-value products, combined with lower sales of key high-value products.
 Other factors such as promotional activity or geographic distribution did not provide a meaningful explanation for the change.

 ## Approach